codingforeveryone/READMEs/codewars.md

 Codewars is a great way to learn (and teach) code!
 The Codewars platform is quite carefully developed and designed, and usually functions well, although it does have some limitations.
 The following guide contains some of the information that you will find useful to know about the Codewars platform.
 Note that not all of this information is available on the Codewars website and some of it is a little subjective.

+## Code Challenges or Kata

+The Codewars platform offers code challenges which are called kata and can be solved using different programming languages.
+Users can get involved with the kata in a number of ways: they can solve, create, comment on or review any of the kata based on a set of rules, as discussed below.

 ## Kata Ranking

 Every kata is assigned a 'kyu' rank, based on its difficulty.
 The ranks so far implemented, from the lowest (easiest) to the highest (hardest) are: